silverweed/pokepon/README.md

 The server should be able to run out of the box, but some configuration may be required or desirable.

-To start a server, simply open the game and select the "Server" option in the graphical launcher; a configuration window will open, but usually you can simply click "OK" without touching it (the only thing you may be forced to change is the server IP, in case the game cannot guess the correct one).
+To start a server, open the game and select the "Server" option in the graphical launcher; a configuration window will open, but usually you can simply click "OK" without touching it (the only thing you may be forced to change is the server IP, in case the game cannot guess the correct one).